surendratiwari3/RTP-Engine/README.md

-# opensips-config
-opensips install download,opensips config file examples,opensip learning notes wait for 5 days it will be there
+# steps for installing rtp engine on centos